KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     /*/** */*
-     * Struct IOError
-     * is a class used to hold an error message and may be used to throw exceptions
+     * A class used to hold an error message and may be used to throw exceptions
      * containing meaningful error messages.
      */
     struct IOError